rebeccachen41/UTIMCO-Coding-Exercise/README.md

 ## Instructions

-Please compile and run SumOfIDs.java with the file path to your text.txt file as parameter.
+Please compile and run `SumOfIDs.java` with the file path to your `test.txt` file as parameter.

 For example:

-  `java SumOfIDs text.txt`
+  `java SumOfIDs test.txt`